 A PPF account has a lock-in period of 15 years on investment, before which funds cannot be withdrawn completely.
-An investor can choose to extend this tenure by 5 years after lock-in period is over if required.
+An investor can choose to extend this tenure by 5 years after the lock-in period is over if required.

 Public provident funds provide the benefit of availing loans against the investment amount.
 However, the loan will only be granted if it is taken at any time from the beginning of 3rd year till the end of the 6th year from the date of activation of the account.

 Indian citizens residing in the country are eligible to open a PPF account in his/her name.
-Minors are also allowed to have a Public provident fund account in their name, provided it is operated by their parent.
+Minors are also allowed to have a Public provident fund account in their name, provided it is operated by their parents.

 Non-residential Indians are not permitted to open a new PPF account.
 However, any existing account in their name remains active till the completion of tenure.
 These accounts cannot be extended for 5 years – a benefit available to Indian residents.

-The interest payable on public provident fund scheme is determined by the Central Government of India.
+The interest payable on public provident fund schemes is determined by the Central Government of India.
 It aims to provide higher interest than regular accounts maintained by various commercial banks in the country.

-Interest rates currently payable on such accounts stands at 7.1%, and is subject to quarterly updates at the discretion of the government.
+Interest rates currently payable on such accounts stand at 7.1%, and are subject to quarterly updates at the discretion of the government.